18 Fast Food Chains That Use The Highest Quality Beef In Their Burgers

 From basic cheeseburgers with lettuce and tomato to more elaborate options such as the Avocado Bacon Burger and the Spicy ShackMeister, Shake Shack uses only 100% Angus beef patties in its burgers.
 Better still, the chain's beef is never frozen and contains no hormones or antibiotics.
 Shake Shack only sources its beef from farmers who uphold the most rigorous animal care and welfare standards.

-To make their patties stand out from the pack, Shake Shack uses a distinctive smash-and-scrape technique where patty balls are pressed into the grill and scraped with a tool that looks a little like a paint scraper prior to flipping.
+To make smash burgers that stand out from the pack, Shake Shack uses a distinctive smash-and-scrape technique where patty balls are pressed into the grill and scraped with a tool that looks a little like a paint scraper prior to flipping.
 Nick Kindelsperger from The Chicago Tribune says that this unique technique resulted in the beefiest patty he had tasted the entire month, adding, "The meat is placed on the softest bun around — a Martin's potato roll — which is just one step away from the texture of a marshmallow."

 Mooyah